Skip to content

 Upsizing also has another benefit: larger homes tend to be newer homes.
 The size of homes built over the last 20 years has steadily increased.
 According to the U.S. Census Bureau, the median U.S. home built in 2021 was almost 2,300 square feet.
 Newer homes have significant benefits:

-• Easily accomplishing additions to infrastructure.
+• Easily accomplishing additions to the infrastructure.

 If your current home is one you’ve lived in for many years, the home may have appreciated significantly.
 Selling it can result in a large tax bill.
 If you are single, you may shelter up to $250,000 of the profit from taxes.
-If you are married, that amount increases to $500,000.
+If you are married, the amount increases to $500,000.
 But given increases in house prices, you may still have a large tax bill.
 This will lower the amount you have available to invest in a new home.

 Taking out a mortgage for a bigger home may impose an extra financial strain.
 Prompting consideration of whether your income can support it.